Matrix view

 - Load the file calcium imaging.

-This is a 28-trace optical recording of calcium fluorescence, and with this many traces it is hard to see what is going on in the standard chart view. - Select the View: Matrix view: Configure menu command.
+This is a 28-trace optical recording of calcium fluorescence, and with this many traces it is hard to see what is going on in the standard chart view. - Select the View: Matrix view menu command.

-The default layout is a square matrix large enough to hold all the traces, , but since there are 28 traces, a 5 row and 6 column configuration is sufficient to show all the data.
+- The default layout is a square matrix large enough to hold all the traces, but since there are 28 traces, set Rows to 5 and Columns to 6.

-The matrix view now displays.
-If you immediately Close the matrix view, and then select View: Matrix view: Show to re-display the view without configuring it first, the view retains the settings of the previous configuration.
+If you immediately Close the matrix view, and then select View: Matrix view to re-display the view, the view retains the settings of the previous configuration.
 However, if you want this configuration to persist after closing the file, you must save the file itself after matrix view configuration.
 If you edit the cell display within the Matrix view, then you must click Store within the view to retain the edited settings.

 - With the matrix view open, drag on a corner of the window to increase its size.
 You can now see all 28 traces, each displayed in its individual cell.
 The last 2 cells are empty, because there are 30 cells and only 28 traces.